What is PMS?

 We are not 100% sure why women experience PMS, but mostly it’s thought to be caused by the high levels of the hormone progesterone which is at its peak at the end of your cycle.
 At the start of a new cycle – when we get our periods – progesterone is low again and PMS symptoms subside.
 So in theory, PMS is a natural part of the menstrual cycle and is simply our bodies responding to those hormonal changes.

 Ways to manage PMS

-Exercising, reducing stress, eating healthily and getting plenty of sleep are all recommended to minimize the symptoms of PMS.
+Exercising, reducing stress, eating healthily, and getting plenty of sleep are all recommended to minimize the symptoms of PMS.
 Tracking your cycle is also a great way to also keep track and manage symptoms.
 With Natural Cycles you can easily track your cycle on your phone.
 The intelligent app learns your unique cycle and can even send you PMS alerts so you’re always prepared and never caught unawares.
 You can also now track pain, emotion and more symptoms in the app so you can detect patterns in your PMS from cycle to cycle.

 Understanding your body and being able to anticipate the changes which bring PMS is a great first step to managing your symptoms and understanding ‘what is PMS?’.
 The more you learn about your body, the better you can tailor your routine to fit your needs.
-Check out our post on how hormones affect your skin or read up on the best time to take a self-breast exam for more info on how your body changes throughout your menstrual cycle.
+Check out our post on how hormones can affect your skin or read up on the best time to take a self-breast exam for more info on how your body changes throughout your menstrual cycle.